Banner

 Comparison of 360° Cameras

-Currently, 360° cameras are primarily one of three types:
+Currently, 360° cameras fall largely into one of three categories:

-1. A single camera with a fisheye-type lens or curved mirror.
+1. A single camera with a fisheye-type lens or a curved mirror

-3. Multiple cameras looking out off flat mirrors, as by FullView.
+3. Multiple cameras looking out off flat mirrors, à la FullView

-Whereas a single camera is hindered by its low resolution, multiple cameras looking out directly cannot, in general, provide seamless, artifact-free images no matter what, as illustrated below and explained at length in Outwardly Pointing Cameras.
+Whereas a single camera is hindered by its low resolution, multiple cameras looking out directly cannot in general provide seamless, artifact-free images, as illustrated below and explained at length in Outwardly Pointing Cameras.

 Google's Street View

 Below is a good-faith comparison of the various 360° cameras in use today.
-Please visit the websites of the various companies listed below to learn more about their products and to see their image quality first hand.
-Included in the comparison below are still cameras, which capture still images, but excluded from it are still-scene cameras, which we define as cameras that are suitable only for still scenes, such as cameras that rotate to create panoramas.
-If you are a manufacturer and believe that the representation of your technology here is inaccurate, incomplete or missing, we would welcome your bringing this to our attention.
+Do visit the websites of the various companies to learn more about their products and to see their image quality first hand.
+Included below are still cameras, which capture still images, but excluded are still-scene cameras, which capture images of still scenes, such as cameras that rotate to create panoramas.
+If you are a camera user or manufacturer and believe our description of your technology to be inaccurate, misleading or absent, please do let us know and we will correct any error.

 FullView versus its Competition